-- 1. Supervise employees of the contractor, assign or rotate employees between the secretarial and telephone message services area and the bill and journal room services area as needed, and provide for flexible work schedules.
-The supervisor must designate an assistant to assign work when the supervisor is not at work.
-Secretarial and telephone message services should be provided between the hours of 7:00 a.m. to 5:00 p.m. on each legislative day. - 2.
-Assign all work, keeping track of all incoming and outgoing documents. - 3.
-Supervise a proofreading process. - 4.
-Answer the telephone and delegate this responsibility when necessary. - 5.
-Supervise the checking in and checking out of handheld dictation units to legislators. - 6.
-Notify the majority leader or minority leader of a request for a restricted work project in violation of the Policy Regarding Secretarial Services to Legislators by a member of that leader's caucus.
+- 1. Supervise employees of the contractor, assign or rotate employees between the secretarial and telephone message services and bill and journal room services as needed, and provide for flexible work schedules.
+The supervisor must designate an assistant to assign work when the supervisor is not at work. - 2.
+Ensure secretarial and telephone message services are provided between the hours of 7:00 a.m. to 5:00 p.m. on each legislative day. - 3.
+Ensure bill and journal room services are provided between the hours of 7:00 a.m. to 4:30 p.m. on each legislative day.
+On any Friday when both houses have recessed before 3:00 p.m., the services may be ended at 3:30 p.m. - 4.
+Assign all work, keeping track of all incoming and outgoing secretarial services documents. - 5.
+Supervise a proofreading process. - 6.
+Supervise the process for ensuring appropriate handling of subscription requests and requests made by telephone or mail. - 7.
+Ensure that the employees are proficient and diplomatic in responding to requests. - 8.
+Answer the telephone and delegate this responsibility when necessary. - 9.
+Supervise the checking in and checking out of hand-held dictation units to legislators. - 10.
+Notify the Majority Leader or Minority Leader of a request for a restricted work project in violation of the Policy Regarding Secretarial Services to Legislators by a member of that leader's caucus.